 A fun weekend car with real track day abilities:

 The clever bypass design of the supercharger on the SuperStalker allows regular throttle body use without the aid of the supercharger when the vacuum does not require the extra power offered by the forced induction.
 However, stand on the gas and the bypass quickly shuts putting all the torque offered by the supercharger to the road immediately.
-The suspension design of the Stalker series utilizes a live rear axle from a Chevy S-10 with http://www.phpaide.com/forum.php?langue=fr a 5 link suspension as well as double unequal length A-arms for the front suspension.
+The suspension design of the Stalker series utilizes a live rear axle from a Chevy S-10 free mobile car racing game download with http://www.phpaide.com/forum.php?langue=fr a 5 link suspension as well as double unequal length A-arms for the front suspension.

 The steering rack location is adjustable to offer varying levels of Ackerman adjustment.
 The coil over springs are available with varying spring rates and damping adjustment to make the car both street friendly and track worthy.
 The brakes have been designed to work both with 15” street wheels and tires as well as 13” racing slicks.